 People are starting to talk about good fats and the topic of autophagy is also starting to gain more ground in health circles everywhere (a great thing!).
 So I want to make sure my community has all the right information on what’s essential versus what’s not.

-SHOULD YOU BE EATING A PALEO, VEGAN, VEGETARIAN, KETOGENIC OR FAT MIMICKING DIET?
+SHOULD YOU BE EATING A PALEO, VEGAN, VEGETARIAN, KETOGENIC OR FASTING MIMICKING DIET?

 You’ve probably wondered if you should be on a number of diets.
 Should you invest in ketone strips to ensure you are in ketosis, should you be a fat burner or a sugar burner or maybe you should avoid animal fats and be plant-based.
 My ultimate goal for you on the Glow15 program is actually none of the above.